Faculty Directory

 Data-driven methods for inferring nonlinear dynamics on biological networks.

 Inferring the structure and dynamics of biological networks is critical to understanding and controlling their functionality.
-I am particularly interested in methods that bridge the gap between -omics level inference and the dynamic interaction of a few metabolic enzymes or regulatory elements in a gene network.
+I am particularly interested in expanding uncertainty quantification methods for dynamical systems to understand increasingly complex metabolic pathways or regulatory elements in a gene network.

-Spatial organization in cells to enhance throughput of biochemical pathways
+Spatial organization in cells to enhance the throughput of biochemical pathways

 Systems-level modeling to optimize renewable energy systems.